potamides/dotfiles/README.md

 My principles are to find a satisfactory balance between functionality and design while keeping an eye on resource consumption.
-I prefer keyboard-focused control over everything else and place a high value on visual consistency.
-My preferred color scheme is [gruvbox](https://github.com/morhetz/gruvbox), and I use [Arch Linux](https://archlinux.org/) as my daily driver, but there shouldn't be much here requiring this specific distribution.
-Thus, using my configurations on other distros or, in the worst case, porting it shouldn't be too hard.
+I prefer keyboard-focused control over everything else and place a high value on visual consistency (preferably by using the [gruvbox](https://github.com/morhetz/gruvbox) color scheme).
+I use [Arch Linux](https://archlinux.org/) as my daily driver, but there shouldn't be much here requiring this specific distribution, so using my configurations on other distros or, in the worst case, porting it shouldn't be too hard.
 I prefer a slightly retro design, but I don't shy away from occasionally using Unicode symbols and [Nerd Font](https://www.nerdfonts.com/) glyphs in my terminal applications.
-However, since I sometimes only work with the [Linux console](https://wiki.archlinux.org/title/Linux_console), I always make sure to revert to settings that look good in [VGA text mode](https://en.wikipedia.org/wiki/VGA_text_mode) with [code page 437](https://en.wikipedia.org/wiki/Code_page_437), if that should be the case.
+However, since I sometimes only work with the [Linux console](https://wiki.archlinux.org/title/Linux_console), I always make sure to fall back to settings that look good in [VGA text mode](https://en.wikipedia.org/wiki/VGA_text_mode) with [code page 437](https://en.wikipedia.org/wiki/Code_page_437), if that should be the case.